lcirrone/notes/micro-frontend/qiankun.md

     //   entry: '//localhost:4200',
     //   container: '#root',
     //   activeRule: '/header',
-    //   props: { Routerbase: "/body" },
+    //   props: { Routerbase: "/header" },
     // },
     {
-      name: "body", // app name registered should match name in package.json of microapp1
+      name: "body", // app name registered should match name in package.json of micro app 1
-      entry: "//localhost:3001", // where our microapp1 exists
+      entry: "//localhost:3001", // where our micro app 1 exists
       container: "#root", // div which exists in main app with id root, so inside this div our micro app will render
-      activeRule: "/body", // our microapp will be visible in main app under this path
+      activeRule: "/body", // our micro app will be visible in main app under this path
       props: { Routerbase: "/body" }, // used by qiankun for routing purpose },
     // {
     //   name: "footer",
-    //   entry: "//localhost:8081",
+    //   entry: "//localhost:8080",
     //   container: "#root",
     //   activeRule: "/footer",
-    //   props: { Routerbase: "/body" },
+    //   props: { Routerbase: "/footer" },
     // },
   ]);
   setDefaultMountApp("/body"); // optional